ChemAxon/jchem-examples/README.md

 # About

-This project contains sources to give code examples how to use ChemAxon [JChem Base](https://chemaxon.com/products/jchem-engines) to search and store molecules.
+This project contains sources to give code examples how to use Chemaxon [JChem Base](https://chemaxon.com/products/jchem-engines) to search and store molecules.

 Find sources in the `src` folder.
 If you want to compile and test, just run `gradlew build`.
 For this you have to set `chemaxonUser` and `chemaxonPassword` in `gradle.properties`.